-Also the transmitter is very interesting.
-In the Ruhmkorff coil, the adjustment of the contact that interrupts the primary is very important, you must try to have a frequency as high as possible compatibly with the characteristics of the coil.
+The transmitter is very interesting.
+In the Ruhmkorff coil, the adjustment of the contact which interrupts the primary is very important, one must try to have a frequency as high as possible compatibly with the characteristics of the coil.
 To increase the frequency we also inserted a thin layer of plastic material into the hammer which actually worked wonders.
 The 6 Volt power supply ensured good operation, so it was not necessary to power it with higher voltage.